In this post, I’m going to break down EVERYTHING you need to know about lace closure and lace frontal (360 frontal included).

 Also, hair texture is a critical factor.
 You need to be sure it blends with your bundles.

-The size of lace closure or frontal will also play an essential role in the price.
+The size of the lace closure or frontal will also play an essential role in the price.
 A bigger lace frontal like a 13” X 6” will require more hair and time to manufacture than a 4” X 4” lace closure.

 A standard 1B color of lace closure or frontal will cost less than colored hair because there are extra manufacturing costs of coloring the hair.